 We divide capital spending needs into two categories: maintenance and growth.
 Maintenance capital spending includes non-discretionary maintenance projects and projects required to comply with environmental, health, and safety regulations.
 Growth capital projects generally involve an expansion of existing capacity and/or a reduction in direct operating expenses.
 We undertake growth capital spending based on the expected return on incremental capital employed.
-Our total capital expenditures for the three months ended March 31, 2020, along with our estimated expenditures for 2020 are as follows:
+Our total capital expenditures for the nine months ended September 30, 2020, along with our estimated expenditures for 2020 are as follows:

-March 31,
+Months Ended ptember 30, Estimated full year

 (in thousands) 2020 2020

-Maintenance capital \$ 4,139 \$14,000 - 16,000
+Maintenance capital \$ 9,445 \$13,000 - 15,000

-Growth capital 1,454 5,000 - 7,000
+Growth capital 4,318 5,000 - 6,000

-Total capital expenditures \$ 5,593 \$19,000 - 23,000
+Total capital expenditures \$ 13,763 \$18,000 - 21,000

-In light of the changing environment and proactive maintenance performed during several outages at the third-party owned and operated air separation unit at Coffeyville, we are moving our turnaround from the previously planned timeframe of the fall of 2020 to the summer of 2021.
-We will continue to monitor market conditions and make adjustments, if needed, to our current plans.
-Our estimated capital expenditures are subject to change due to unanticipated changes in the cost, scope and completion time for capital projects.
-For example, we may experience unexpected changes in labor or equipment costs necessary to comply with government regulations or to complete projects that sustain or improve the profitability of the nitrogen fertilizer plants.
+We will continue to monitor market conditions and make adjustments, if needed, to our current capital spending or turnaround plans.
+Our estimated capital expenditures are subject to change due to unanticipated changes in the cost, scope, and completion time for capital projects.
+For example, we may experience unexpected changes in labor or equipment costs necessary to comply with government regulations or to complete projects that sustain or improve the profitability of the nitrogen fertilizer facilities.
 We may also accelerate or defer some capital expenditures from time to time.
-Capital spending is determined by the board of directors of the Partnership's general partner.